Frequently asked questions

 What is the National Trust doing with parks?

-This is not about the National Trust taking on the running of parks.
 We are working in partnership with Local Authorities, communities, sector bodies, funders and other stakeholders to explore transformative solutions to the funding and management of parks.
 We are looking for solutions which:

 - Deliver for everyone, through fair provision of and access to green space